mzaeld/DSAI-3202/README.md

+#description
-this repository is used for the course and lab materials of parallel and sitributed computing DSAI-3202
+This repository is for parallel and distributed computing